 What is a Residential Care Facility?

-Residential care facilities are small private facilities, usually with 20 or fewer residents (some places might house as few as three or four people) that are staffed around the clock, delivering non-institutional home-based services to seniors who do not need 24- hour nursing care.
-In addition to providing meals, these facilities offer personal care assistance with such activities as grooming and toileting.
+Residential care facilities or senior care facilities are small private facilities, usually with 20 or fewer residents (some might house as few as three or four people) that are staffed round the clock, delivering non-institutional home-based services to seniors who do not need 24-hour nursing care.
+In addition to providing meals, these facilities offer personal care assistance with activities such as grooming and toileting.

-Keep in mind that the name for a residential care facility can vary depending on the state -- the term “board and care home” is often used in California, for example.
-Other names include: residential care for the elderly (RCFE), personal care home, sheltered housing, homes for adults, domiciliary care, adult foster care or senior group home.
+Keep in mind that the name for a residential care facility can vary depending on the state — the term “board and care home” is often used in California, for example.
+Other names include: residential care for the elderly (RCFE), senior care facility, personal care home, sheltered housing, homes for adults, domiciliary care, adult foster care, and senior group home.
 (Although some states broadly define residential care to include assisted living and there isn't always a noticeable regulatory difference between the two types of housing, we consider an assisted living community to be a distinct form of senior living.)

-Many residential care facilities were once single-family residences located in suburban neighborhoods that were converted into multi-unit dwellings and equipped and adapted for seniors.
+Many residential care facilities were once single-family residences located in suburban neighborhoods that were converted into multiunit dwellings and equipped and adapted for seniors.
 Rooms may be private or shared, and bathrooms are usually shared as are living and dining rooms.
-By contrast, assisted living communities tend to be larger than residential care facilities, and residents are often housed in apartments decorated with their own furniture and often featuring kitchenettes.
-Bathrooms are private, of course.
-Assisted living communities also have plenty of shared space, such as homey living rooms as well as libraries, cafes, and computer or business rooms.

-When you look at recreation and leisure, at best residential care facilities provide limited activities like bingo games or movie nights, or use community resources such as adult day care programs for their residents.
-Assisted living communities, however, truly shine in this area (think musical shows, happy hours, arts and crafts classes, and planned day trips to local museums and galleries!).
-In addition to strong recreational programs, these communities typically offer exercise and wellness programs and some deliver walking trails, fitness centers and even swimming pools.
+When you look at recreation and leisure, residential care facilities at best provide limited activities such as bingo games or movie nights or use community resources such as adult day care programs for their residents.
+Assisted living communities, however, truly shine in this area (think musical shows, happy hours, arts and crafts classes, and planned day trips to local museums and galleries).
+In addition to strong recreational programs, these communities typically offer exercise and wellness programs, and some deliver walking trails, fitness centers, and even swimming pools.
 Assisted living residents may have on-site access to such amenities as hair salons or concierge services and most offer housekeeping and laundry services.

-If you are cash-strapped, price might be the most important factor when it comes to senior living.
+If you are financially conscious, price might be the most important factor when it comes to senior living.
 If that is the case, recognize that a residential care facility is likely to be a less expensive alternative than an assisted living community (which in turn is often less costly than a nursing home).
-On the other hand, bear in mind that senior living is one of the most important choices you can make -- sometimes the extra cost is worth it for a comfortable stress-free lifestyle that would allow your loved one to stay healthy and active well into their senior years.
+On the other hand, bear in mind that senior living is one of the most important choices you can make — sometimes the extra cost is worth it for a comfortable, stress-free lifestyle that would allow your loved one to stay healthy and active well into their senior years.